lubojr/naucse.python.cz/lessons/beginners-en/testing-pl4ua/index.md

     tic_tac_toe_1d()
 ```

-Second, create a new python file, e.g., `game.py` and we move the
+Second, we can create a new python file, e.g., `game.py` and we move the
 `tic_tac_toe_1d()` call in it:

 ```python